sonus

 Next run cmake --build . --config Release or open the Xcode project from this “build” folder and use the GUI.

-Note: you can add the -j4 option where “4” is the number of cores to use.
-This can help to speed up your builds, though sometimes the error output is interleaved in such a way as to make troubleshooting more difficult.
+Note: you can add the -jX option where X is the number of cores to use (e.g. -j4).
+This can help speed up your builds, though it may sometimes interleave the error output, making troubleshooting more challenging.

 Windows